 Areas to be served must be rural and financially distressed:

-- And the area must also have a median household income below the poverty line or less than 80% of the statewide non-metropolitan median household income based on latest Census data
+- Have a median household income below the poverty line or less than 80 percent of the statewide non-metropolitan median household income based on latest Census data

 How may the funds be used?